GurarpitSingh/EmployeeApp/README.md

 Made using MERN/

-.env file is given for evaluation purposes.
+.env file is given for evaluation purposes.<br>

 Clone it in repository EmployeeApp.
 Steps to Install: